113ll3/Ibmclouddocscli/idt/commands.md

 #### `container-name`
 {: #container-name}

-* Name of the container into which you want to shell.
+* Name of the container into which you wish to shell.
 * Usage: `ibmcloud dev shell --container-name [<container-name>]`

 #### `container-shell`